alkimegeakarsu/undergrad/machine-learning/fall-detection/README.md

 # Fall Detection
-In this project, I used SVM and neural networks to classify fall vs no fall events.
+In this project, I used SVM and neural network algorithms to classify fall vs no fall events.

 ### Summary
 - 2D visualization using PCA, outlier detection